rectangletangle/iterlib/README.md

 ```

 ## Dependencies:
-This library supports both Python version 2 and 3 with a single source.
+This library supports both Python versions 2 and 3 with a single mutually
+intelligible source.
 * Python 2.7 - 3.x

 ## Installation: